Camp Canon Program Guide

 Campers will be given access to a Google Drive folder with their name.
 This will be set-up for them by our staff and shared at the first Camp session.
-Each day after the photo challenge assignment is completed by the Camper, they will upload their photos into their personal Google Drive folder via their computer or mobile app.
-This is a crucial part of Camp and allows for Camp Leaders to discuss individual Camper’s photos in the daily Zoom the following day.
-We ask that photos are submitted at least 6 hours before the start of the next day’s Zoom session.
+After the photo challenge assignment is completed by the Camper, they will upload their photos into their personal Google Drive folder via their computer or mobile app.
+This is a crucial part of Camp and allows for Camp Leaders to discuss individual Camper’s photos in the Zoom session.
+We ask that photos are submitted at least 6 hours before the start of the next Zoom session.

 At the end of Camp, a collage of Camper photos will be shared on a www.campcanon.ca Camper Gallery and possibly Canon Canada’s Instagram and/or Facebook accounts.
 Photos will not be tagged to ensure Camper privacy.
 If you wish to not have your child’s photo shared, please email us directly to opt-out and no images from your child will be shared on Canon social media.

 Campers are required to have a functional digital camera (e.g. DSLR or Mirrorless) from any brand to participate in this camp.